As more people are being ordered back to the office, dog owners face a new challenge: helping their dogs adjust to a sudden change in daily life.

 In general, puppies and younger dogs need more exercise than older dogs.
 The good news is they also tire out quicker.

-Active breeds like Labrador retrievers, Australian shepherds, and Border Collies, need more exercise than couch potato pups like Yorkies, Cocker Spaniels, Great Danes, and Bernese Mountain dogs.
+Active dog breeds like Labrador retrievers, Australian shepherds, and Border Collies need more exercise than couch potato pups like Yorkies, Cocker Spaniels, Great Danes, and Bernese Mountain dogs.

-If your dog is suffering from a degenerative disease like arthritis or hip dysplasia, is overweight, or suffers from heart disease or cancer, you’ll need to limit both the length and intensity of your walks.
+If your dog is suffering from a degenerative disease like arthritis or hip dysplasia, weighs too much, or suffers from heart disease or cancer, you’ll need to limit both the length and intensity of your walks.

 Watch for bad behavior

-You can use a pet cam to help keep an eye on your dog when you’re gone.
+You can use a pet cam to monitor your dog when you’re gone.
 Some even offer options that let you talk to your dog.

-If your dog’s showing poor behavior, don’t scold or punish your dog; instead, look for solutions to address the problem.
+If your dog is showing poor behavior, don’t scold or punish it; instead, look for solutions to the problem.

-If you’re tiring your dog out before you leave, and are providing appropriate distractions, talk to your vet.
+Talk to your vet if you’re tiring your dog out before you leave and are providing appropriate distractions.

 Your dog may need medication to help cope with anxiety.
 You also can consider using over-the-counter options like calming bites, stress-relief supplements, or a Thundershirt.